Is Human-Like Text Liked by Humans? Multilingual Human Detection and Preference Against AI: Human Detection

 \subsection{Annotation Setting}

-We conducted the majority of our annotations under setting I. \emph{pair-binary}: given a pair (\texttt{hwt}, \texttt{mgt}), it asks to identify which of the two texts is human-written.
+We conducted the majority of our annotations under setting II. \emph{pair-binary}: given a pair (\texttt{hwt}, \texttt{mgt}), it asks to identify which of the two texts is human-written.
 We assumed that more complex settings would be more challenging.
-For instance, II. \emph{pair-four-class} should be harder, as each of the texts could be human- or machine-generated, independently of the other.
-Yet, for Chinese student essays, the performance for II does not degrade compared to I. Similarly, for government reports in IV. \emph{triplet-three-class}, where the annotators have to select the human-written text among three candidates, there was no degradation compared to I.
+For instance, IV. \emph{pair-four-class} should be harder than II, as each of the texts could be human- or machine-generated, independently of the other.
+I. \emph{single-binary} should be the hardest as it provides annotators with the least additional information: a single text without references to compare.

+Yet, for Chinese student essays, the performance for IV does not degrade compared to II.
+Similarly, for government reports in III. \emph{triplet-three-class}, where the annotators have to select the human-written text among three candidates, there was no degradation compared to II.

-However, III. \emph{single-binary} proves to be more difficult than I. \emph{pair-binary} for both Arabic and Russian.
+I. \emph{single-binary} proves to be more difficult than II. \emph{pair-binary} for both Arabic and Russian.
 While domain differences do exist, e.g.,\ tweets vs.\ summary vs.\ news in Arabic, and news vs.\ summary for Russian, the substantial performance gap (>20\%) can still be partially attributed to the annotation settings.
-Overall, comparing the results for I. vs.\ III., it is easier to distinguish machine-generated content when given a comparison pair, rather than for single answer.
+Overall, comparing the results for I. vs.\ II., it is easier to distinguish machine-generated content when given a comparison pair, rather than for single answer.

 Yet, introducing text triplets or increasing the number of machine-generated or human-written texts had minimal impact on detection performance.
 Moreover, using few shots before detection boosted the confidence of the annotators, resulting in higher accuracy compared to zero-shot.
 For datasets with high accuracy, before seeing labeled samples, the annotators found the distinction to be obvious.
 After seeing a few examples, the annotator was extremely confident in distinguishing human vs.\ machine text based on indicative features of MGT.